Revolutions in India you Must Know About

 Golden Revolution

-Founded by Nirpakh Tutej, this revolution went on from 1991 to 2003.
+Founded by Nirpakh Tutej, the Golden Revolution went on from 1991 to 2003.
 It was a major movement in India that saw the use of new innovative technologies to boost the production of honey and products such as flowers, fruits, spices, vegetables, and plantation crops.
 To learn more about this important revolution of India, head on to our detailed blog on What is Golden Revolution?

 Also Read: Popular Struggles and Movements